✅ Want to start livestreaming or making videos grow your business?

-Pete: So, so microphone’s got to come in two main flavours.
-So most of your USB microphones are what’s called a condenser microphone.
+Pete: Microphone’s got to come in two main flavours.
+Most of your USB microphones are what’s called a condenser microphone.
 It means it needs power.
 It needs something called Phantom power.
-So it needs to plug into either your device or to your Mac or your PC.
-So it’s going to power up your microphone.
+It needs to plug into either your device or to your Mac or your PC.
+It’s going to power up your microphone.
 And it also, if it’s a USB condenser, it has the audio interface built-in.
-So you don’t need anything else.
+You don’t need anything else.
 It’s a very simple option, but you condenser is good because it will sort of amplify your voice because you’ve got that pre-amp, pre-amplifier in there.
 It will actually amplify your voice.
-So that’s why you and I can talk into these microphones.
+That’s why you and I can talk into these microphones.
 We don’t have to turn the volume up very much and you can hear us coming through nicely on the live stream, the different type of microphone which is the dynamic mic that we talked about before.

 Sara: Now, I’m really interested because I love tech like you and most people, most creators, we talked about the USB microphones and the other microphones that plug directly into your computer.
 What, what’s the deal with an audio interface?
-So there’s quite a few on the market and they look very sexy.
-So why do you need one?
+There’s quite a few on the market and they look very sexy.
+Why do you need one?
 Do I even need one?
 Or am I just like, Ooh, that’s pretty like, why would you need an audio interface?
 And how would you use it?

 Pete: Yeah.
-So audio interfaces were almost definitely required back in the day because USB microphones when they first came out, they were kind of lacking in quality.
-So manufacturers would make very cheap entry-level microphones, whack a quick audio interface and then plug them into USB.
+Audio interfaces were almost definitely required back in the day because USB microphones when they first came out, they were kind of lacking in quality.
+Manufacturers would make very cheap entry-level microphones, whack a quick audio interface and then plug them into USB.
 And they weren’t really for getting pro-quality audio.
 That’s obviously come a long way.
 We’ve got, AKG, RODE, Audio technical.
 A lot of these big microphone companies are now making USB mics.
 If you do want to sort of go the next level and, and you can actually start pretty cheaply.
-So this is the Behringer, this is the cheapest one on the market, the Behringer UM2.
-So if you are entry-level and because we’re doing a sort of budget stuff here, this is something that can get you started.
-So this is probably better if you’re a musician, because you’ve got a microphone, but you can also plug your instrument.
+This is the Behringer, this is the cheapest one on the market, the Behringer UM2.
+If you are entry-level and because we’re doing a sort of budget stuff here, this is something that can get you started.
+This is probably better if you’re a musician, because you’ve got a microphone, but you can also plug your instrument.

-So if you’re recording and you’re doing other things, so that’s what, that’s the benefit’s going to be there.
+If you’re recording and you’re doing other things, so that’s what, that’s the benefit’s going to be there.
 And you can actually output it to speakers as well.
-So if you are, if you’re looking to sort of hook up some monitors, speakers, and actually have some audio playback through then that’s where an audio interface can come in.
+If you are, if you’re looking to sort of hook up some monitors, speakers, and actually have some audio playback through then that’s where an audio interface can come in.
 With your USB mic, you’ve only really got the ability to have headphones plugged in, and that doesn’t give you the opportunity to plug in say, monitor speakers.
 The other thing is that you can actually have multiple inputs going into your audio interface.
-So this one’s two-input, and you can have up to 4, 8, 16, depending on what you want to spend.
-So that can be handy if you’re doing say video podcasts, and you’ve got two people talking at the same time.
+This one’s two-input, and you can have up to 4, 8, 16, depending on what you want to spend.
+That can be handy if you’re doing say video podcasts, and you’ve got two people talking at the same time.
 As you’ve probably experienced with USB mics, it’s actually really hard to use more than one at once.

-So summing your USB mics together is a really clunky process.
+Summing your USB mics together is a really clunky process.
 Doesn’t work that well.
-So if you get something like an audio interface or a mixer, you can plug in multiple microphones.
-So if I was doing an interview, I could be on one mic over here, someone could be on another mic over here, and we could be recording quality sound, and you can then record them separately as you’re recording your video and then split them out afterwards.
-So that’s super handy if you’ve got like a two-channel interface and you’re recording two microphones at once gives you opportunity to split those out.
-So they’re kind of the main reasons.
+If you get something like an audio interface or a mixer, you can plug in multiple microphones.
+If I was doing an interview, I could be on one mic over here, someone could be on another mic over here, and we could be recording quality sound, and you can then record them separately as you’re recording your video and then split them out afterwards.
+That’s super handy if you’ve got like a two-channel interface and you’re recording two microphones at once gives you opportunity to split those out.
+They’re kind of the main reasons.
 In terms of quality though, like I say, USB microphones have come a long way.
-So it’s, and it’s what I recommend for people getting started because it’s so much simpler.
+It’s, and it’s what I recommend for people getting started because it’s so much simpler.
 As soon as you get into this, like this is a very simple interface, but you can see some of the other interfaces and mixers that you’ll start looking at.
 Yeah.
 They’re going to have a lot more options and have a bit of a steeper learning curve over just plugging in and using a USB mic.

 Sara: Okay.
 Thanks, Pete.
 Now, another question that I always get asked is where do you position the microphone to get the best sound?
 Because, you know, I was watching someone on a live stream and they talked about coming in real close so you can get that podcast-y sound and you know?
 Where do you position this thing so that you’re not too loud, you’re not too soft.
 You know, what’s your advice for that?

 Pete: Yeah.
-So positioning is important.
+Positioning is important.
 And you’ll notice that by both you and I, we’re not, we’re not talking into our microphone.
-So both of us have the microphone either below, above or to the side.
+Both of us have the microphone either below, above or to the side.
 Now, the reason for that is that if you heard of a plosive?
 Pumping your peas?
 That’s what you don’t want to do.
 Getting, getting too close up on your microphone.
 You’re going exact, getting that Peter Piper picked a peck of pickled– you’re going to get that popping P sound.
-So you want the breath of your voice to not be going into the actual capsule because the microphone capsules, as I said before, really sensitive, and they are going to pick up that breathe and that wind that comes out.
-So every time you do a P or even an S sound, it’s going to start giving you that horrible sound.
+You want the breath of your voice to not be going into the actual capsule because the microphone capsules, as I said before, really sensitive, and they are going to pick up that breathe and that wind that comes out.
+Every time you do a P or even an S sound, it’s going to start giving you that horrible sound.

-So find yourself a better position around that one hand length from there slightly off centre or below or above.
-So you’re not talking into the capsule.
+Find yourself a better position around that one hand length from there slightly off centre or below or above.
+You’re not talking into the capsule.
 Now what you’re talking about with that boom-y podcast sound.
 If you do want that, that’s where you do want to get up on the mic because there’s something called the proximity effect.
 I’m sorry, I’m going to nerd out in a bit of technology, technical terms here for the moment, but the proximity effect just basically means that the closer you get the deeper, the more resonant tones you’re actually bringing out in the sound.
-So you’ll notice that as I’m moving in and I get creepy on here, I can do my, Hey, welcome back to Pete FM.
+You’ll notice that as I’m moving in and I get creepy on here, I can do my, Hey, welcome back to Pete FM.
 That was the Red Hot Chili Peppers.
-So if you want to get that radio DJ sound?
+If you want to get that radio DJ sound?
 You can actually do that.

-So, but if you, if you want to get more of a natural speaking tone, you want to have that distance because otherwise you’re going to sound super boom-y and it might not be the right thing.
-So like most things in audio, it’s kind of horses for courses.
+But if you, if you want to get more of a natural speaking tone, you want to have that distance because otherwise you’re going to sound super boom-y and it might not be the right thing.
+Like most things in audio, it’s kind of horses for courses.
 You need to work out what sort of sound you want.
 And the key to it is experimenting because every microphone, every bit of hardware and software that you use is different.
 I mean, we’re using StreamYard here.
 And we talked beforehand that we don’t have, we don’t have monitoring.
 We don’t have input volumes that we can check things.
 It’s hard to get your balance right.
-So if you then plug this in and started doing a Skype call or a zoom call, the levels may be completely different.
+If you then plug this in and started doing a Skype call or a zoom call, the levels may be completely different.
 You may need to tweak it.
-So test it, try it out first.
+Test it, try it out first.
 Don’t just hit record and start recording your video.
 Always do a test recording first to make sure your audio is right, play it back and make sure that you’re sounding good if you’re not, tweak it, try again.

 Pete: It usually works.
 Exactly.
 It usually works just because that’s what it makes sense to you.
 ‘Cause you don’t really want a microphone right in front of your face.
-So most people get it around about right.
+Most people get it around about right.
 But the one thing that like what most people do not do wrong, but if they do it wrong is to not have it slightly off-centre.
 People think, Oh, is that just to look stylish?
-So that it’s sort of on an angle?
+That it’s sort of on an angle?
 No. It’s actually got a practical purpose as well.

 Sara: Fantastic.
 All right.
-So Pete, what other things should people be on the lookout?
+Pete, what other things should people be on the lookout?
 What do you need to BOLO with your mic audio?
-So we talked a little bit about clicking and, you know, adjusting the sound.
-So what’s your advice for things people really need to watch out for, with their videos and audio?
+We talked a little bit about clicking and, you know, adjusting the sound.
+What’s your advice for things people really need to watch out for, with their videos and audio?

 Sara: And they’re really cheap as well.
 They’re not even expensive these days.

-So what you want to do is when you’re sitting again, you want to start with it at the, start with it bad like that, and then slowly bring it down until you just can’t hear the background noise.
+What you want to do is when you’re sitting again, you want to start with it at the, start with it bad like that, and then slowly bring it down until you just can’t hear the background noise.
 And that’s called the noise floor.
 And that’s the best way to get the best sound where you’re getting enough level coming through, but you’re not getting that background noise because if I go too low, it’s not going to come through.
 If I go too high, you’re going to get that background noise.
-So it’s a, it’s a delicate game of finding that balance in between.
+It’s a delicate game of finding that balance in between.
 And if you have an input metre, the golden rule is 50% to 75%.
-So if you’re trying, when you’re talking normally you don’t want it to be heating right up at 90% and a 100% all the time.
+If you’re trying, when you’re talking normally you don’t want it to be heating right up at 90% and a 100% all the time.
 The reason being that if you then get excited and Sara says an amazing joke you’re like ha ha ha then you don’t want to see it clip at that point.
-So if you set yourself around that 70% mark, you give yourself a little bit of headroom so that if you do get louder, it doesn’t, I don’t know if you’ve ever watched a video where someone’s just like, blah, blah, blah, blah, blah and then ha ha ha ha and then pft!
+If you set yourself around that 70% mark, you give yourself a little bit of headroom so that if you do get louder, it doesn’t, I don’t know if you’ve ever watched a video where someone’s just like, blah, blah, blah, blah, blah and then ha ha ha ha and then pft!

 Sara: I get it all the time.